Holy Bible

 Hunger is good—if it makes you work to satisfy it!

-Any story sound true until someone tells the other side and sets the record straight!
+Any story sounds true until someone tells the other side and sets the record straight!
 (LB)

 Hard work is worthwhile,